 - Marks: Shows the numerical marks the student received for each question and the overall score on the attempt.

-- General feedback: Shows feedback general to the question, not dependent on how the student answered the question.
+- General feedback: Shows feedback for the question, not dependent on how the student answered the question.
 The same general feedback text is shown to all students.
 It can include links to resources for further study.
 This text must be added by the instructor in the individual question settings.

 - Right answer: Shows an automatically generated summary of the correct response.
 This can be limited, so you may wish to consider explaining the correct solution in the general feedback for the question, and turning this option off.